rust-lang/reference/src/items/associated-items.md

 An *associated type definition* defines a type alias on another type.
 It is written as `type`, then an [identifier], then an `=`, and finally a [type].

-If an item `Item` has an associated type `Assoc` from a trait `Trait`, then `<Item as Trait>::Assoc` is a type that is an alias of the type specified in the associated type definition.
-Furthermore, `Item::Assoc` can be used in type parameters.
+If a type `Item` has an associated type `Assoc` from a trait `Trait`, then `<Item as Trait>::Assoc` is a type that is an alias of the type specified in the associated type definition.
+Furthermore, if `Item` is a type parameter, then `Item::Assoc` can be used in type parameters.

 ```rust
 trait AssociatedType {